15 Best Things To Do In Braga, Portugal In One Day

 Sanctuary of Bom Jesus do Monte (pt.
 Bom Jesus do Monte) is a city landmark and without a doubt one of the best places to see in Braga.
 It’s tucked away in a spectacular place on a hill, only about 5km from the old town, to which you can drive by car, or arrive by bus (line 2 from Avenida da Liberdade).
 The sanctuary of Bom Jesus do Monte has been declared a UNESCO World Heritage Site in 2019.

 The area is best known for its extraordinary Baroque stairway with 577 stairs leading to the Sanctuary of Bom Jesus do Monte.
 While going up take a look at many statues, chapels, and fountains, as well as stunning views over Braga behind your back.
-At the top visit the 18th-century church (it’s free), take a relaxing and well-deserved stroll in the Sanctuary’s garden, and of course admire panoramic views over the city.
+At the top visit the 18th-century church (it’s free), take a relaxing and well-deserved stroll in the Sanctuary’s garden, and of course, admire panoramic views over the city.

-If you don’t want to, or can’t due to some health reasons, climb almost 600 stairs there’s a great solution – Bom Jesus Funicular.
+If you don’t want to climb almost 600 stairs (or can’t due to health reasons) there’s a great solution – Bom Jesus Funicular.
 Yes, you can easily reach the top by funicular, which has been shuttling up and down the hill since 1882.
-A two-way trip costs only €2.5 (February 2023).
+A two-way trip costs only €3 (April 2024).

 Interesting fact.
 In nearby Peneda-Geres National Park, you’ll find the Sanctuary of Our Lady of Peneda, which is a smaller version of the Sanctuary of Bom Jesus do Monte.